Syjmt/Software-Design/SoftwareDesign.md

  - https://stephenleewalker.wordpress.com/2015/10/12/parallels-between-refactoring-and-tdd/#more-63

 # Software Design
-At the start of my apprenticeship, whenever I got a new coding project I would sit down with my notebook and start designing the structure of my application.
-I attempted to determine the implementation details of the application.
+At the start of my apprenticeship, whenever I got a new coding project I sat down with my notebook and designed the structure of the application.
+I attempted to determine all the implementation details of the application.
 However, many times I would run into some of the problems common of upfront design:
  - There were problems I did not foresee
  - I implemented things that were never used
  - I changed my design several times